iBrainiac/zk_VoteCrypt/README.md

 A Transparent Voting System

-Our voting DApp aims to provide transparency through the Lisk Blockchain, while also ensuring voter privacy and verifying identities/eligibility.
+( DEpolyed and verified contract on the lisk sepolia netwrok : 0xffc1735607cdfc7553bd3ff0b9b45863f3a65bc5) Our voting DApp aims to provide transparency through the Lisk Blockchain, while also ensuring voter privacy and verifying identities/eligibility.
 Zero Knowledge & Merkle Proofs  is uniquely positioned to help achieve this.

 As an independent decentralized identity platform, Zero Knowledge & Merkle Proofs leverages cryptography without exposing sensitive data.
 It can validate voter credentials and attributes using zero-knowledge proofs, confirming eligibility for our DApp without compromising a user's privacy.